 Likewise we value the arts and all things that are beautiful, for example our unusual chamber organ has recently been refurbished and we have participated in the Art Alive in Norfolk Churches festival.

 And we believe that following Jesus means finding God's way in all areas of living.
 So we are concerned to protect the environment, try to engage fully with local/community issues and are working through both personal and church responses to climate care.

 We take the line that strangers are friends we have not yet met and we go out of our way to make newcomers welcome (whilst respecting their possible need to be 'let be').
 Please join us at any of our events, or just enjoy the church building on your own in whatever way blesses you.
 There are prayer cards and a book in which to write requests, displays, and books to borrow.

 Coming Up Next...

-(adult and child) help us cover the cost of resources.
+Cost: £1 for each adult and child will help us very much with cost for materials.
 Look forward to seeing you there!
-Contacts: Cyndy Bowles (578510) or Cathy Nicholls (570557).
+More information: Cyndy Bowles (578510) or Cathy Nicholls (570557)."

 Contact Cathy for more details -